xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 ### Model List
 The following models are used in provisioning and telemetry for DCO transceivers

-### Openconfig Terminal Device
-In the context of optical device provisioning, one OpenConfig model used is the Terminal Device model.
-The original intent of the model was to provision external optical transponders, and has been implemented by Cisco for use with the Cisco 1004 family of muxponders.
-The model has been recently enhanced to cover the router pluggable DCO use cases where the "clients" are not physical external facing ports, but internal to the host router and always associated with a single external line facing interface.

 ### Openconfig Platform and Transceiver Component
 The optical parameters used to provision the parent optical-channel and subsequent physical channel are applied at the component level of the